-Primary Objectives Management Questions Year 7 (2019) Status Based on Results To-Date Primary Objectives To collect better information on the relative abundance, life history and habitat use of resident fish populations in Seton Lake.
-Management Questions 1.
-What are the basic biological characteristics of resident fish populations in Seton Lake and its tributaries?
-Year 7 (2019) Status Based on Results To-Date Species Composition: Sampling has documented nine resident fish species, which were present in both lakes.
+Primary Objectives Management Questions Year 8 (2020) Status Based on Results To-Date To collect better information on the relative abundance, life history and habitat use of resident fish populations in Seton What are the basic biological characteristics of resident fish populations in Seton Lake and its tributaries?
+Species Composition: Sampling has documented nine resident fish species, which were present in both lakes.
 Gwenis, bull trout and rainbow trout have been identified as target species for monitoring.
 Sample sizes for rainbow trout have been consistently low, so the summary that follows focusses on gwenis and bull trout, for which there is more representative data.
-Gwenis Relative Abundance: Gwenis are the most abundant resident species in Seton Lake, but appear to be much less abundant in Anderson Lake.
+Lake.
+Relative Abundance: Gwenis are the most abundant resident species in the Seton Lake catch but are much less abundant in the Anderson Lake catch (likely because they are more dispersed in the pelagic zone at the time of sampling).
 Size: Adult gwenis are substantially larger in Anderson Lake, particularly after Age-2.
 Age/Maturity: Gwenis in Seton Lake ranged in age from 1 to 3 years (and were sexually mature at Age-3); Anderson Lake gwenis had a maximum age of 4 years, similar to the typical spawning age for sockeye.
 Distribution/Habitat Use: At the time of the survey (late Sep to early Oct), gwenis in Seton Lake were more abundant in nearshore sets (between ~45 and 90 m from shore) and >20 m depth, which likely coincides with spawning location characteristics for this population based on evidence of spawning-readiness.
-By longitudinal zone, abundance in Seton Lake was highest at the outflow end again in Year 7 (2019), and lower in the inflow and mid sections.
+By longitudinal zone, abundance in Seton Lake was highest at the outflow end again in Year 8 (2020), and lowest in the inflow section.
 Gwenis in Anderson Lake have been either <15 m from shore near the surface (juveniles), or in the offshore sets (>75 m from shore) within the epilimnion and metalimnion thermal layers (i.e., 0 to 30 m depth) for adults.
 These locations likely correspond with their distribution in the lake for rearing and feeding.
-Highest catch rates were in the outflow end of the lake, although differences among zones have been much smaller than in Seton Lake in most years.
-Diet: Zooplankton Relative Abundance: Bull trout were again the sixth most abundant species in the Seton Lake catch (behind gwenis, northern pikeminnow, peamouth chub, redside shiner, and bridgelip sucker), and third in Anderson Lake (behind gwenis and northern pikeminnow).
+Highest catch rates were in the outflow end of the lake, although differences among zones have been much smaller compared to Seton Lake in most years.
+Diet: Zooplankton Relative Abundance: Bull trout were again the sixth most abundant species in the Seton Lake catch (behind gwenis, northern pikeminnow, peamouth chub, redside shiner, and bridgelip sucker), and fourth in Anderson Lake (behind gwenis, northern pikeminnow and peamouth).
 Size: Analysis of median size-at-age and growth rates across years seems to confirm that bull trout grow faster in Seton Lake.
 Based on the available sample size, bull trout growth appears to slow after Age-5 in Anderson Lake or Age-6 in Seton Lake.
 Additional size and age data will continue to be incorporated in the analysis as more years of data are collected.
-Age/Maturity: Captured bull trout have ranged in age between 2 and 9 years old, and based on the minimum size of tagged fish that moved into Gates Creek during the spawning period, bull trout in this system may become mature by ~Age-3.
+Age/Maturity: Captured bull trout have ranged in age between 2 and 12 years old and based on the minimum size of tagged fish that moved into Gates Creek during the spawning period, bull trout in this system may become mature by ~Age-3.